flowel1/apache-beam-python/README.md

 3) Are there any obsolete values in the columns (that have stopped being used after a certain moment in time to be replaced by some other value)?

-Our pipeline helps addressing these question by doing the following:
+Our pipeline helps addressing these questions by doing the following:
 - for each column, find the different data types in the column (including nulls) and the top 10 most frequent values by type with the corresponding minimum and maximum RECORD_INSERTION_TIME values
 - for each column and each time period (say, year-month), count the amount of records and null records inserted.
 This is useful in order to detect cases when data for a given column have only started being ingested after a certain time, or when they have stopped being ingested after a certain time.
 - in order to avoid crashes, filter out the records with null or erroneous (i.e., non-datetime) values of RECORD_INSERTION_TIME and store these values in a dedicated file.